Evaluation of tolerance to drought stress in bread wheat (Triticum aestivum L.) cultivars and landraces using tolerance indices

 Authors

-1 Department of Plant Production and Genetics, Faculty of Agriculture, Urmia University, Urmia
+1 Ph.D.
+Student, Department of Plant Production and Genetics, Faculty of Agriculture, Urmia University, Urmia

-2 Department of Plant Production and Genetics, Faculty of Agriculture, Urmia University, Urmia, Iran
+2 Associate Professor, Department of Plant Production and Genetics, Faculty of Agriculture, Urmia University, Urmia, Iran

 Abstract

-Introduction: Drought is one of the most destructive stresses affecting the growth and development of plants.
-The increase in global population, wheat demand, and also drought, has increased the importance of breeding for drought tolerance in wheat.
-The use of selection indices for drought tolerance is an effective strategy for screening drought-tolerant wheat genotypes in breeding programs for this crop.
+Drought is one of the most destructive stresses affecting the growth and development of plants.
+The increase in global population and wheat demand as well as drought period has increased the importance of breeding for drought tolerance in bread wheat.
+The use of selection indices for drought tolerance is an effective strategy to screen and identify wheat tolerant genotypes in wheat breeding programs.
+The objective of the current study was to investigate the relationships between tolerance indices, to determine the efficiency of indices in separating genotypes, and finally to select drought tolerant genotypes in bread wheat cultivars and landraces.

-Research findings: The results of analysis of variance for grain yield showed that the environment, genotype, and genotype×environment interaction effect were significant at 0.001 probability level, indicating significant differences among genotypes, demonstrating desirable diversity among genotypes, and the significant interaction effect between genotype and environment showing different responses of genotypes to changes in environmental conditions.
-Cluster analysis results categorized genotypes into three clusters for both years and an average of two years.
-Principal Component Analysis (PCA) showed that, in the first year, cultivars Shanghai, Naz, Falat, Bam, and landraces 626358, 623109, and 621908 were drought-tolerant, according to second-year data, cultivars Shanghai, Koohdasht, Karim, Pishgam, and landraces 628189, 627460, and 627616 were drought-tolerant, and based on the average data of two years, cultivars Koohdasht, Karim, Pishgam, Adl, Naz, and landraces 628189, 627460, 624944, and 627299 were drought-tolerant genotypes.
-Correlation analysis results showed a negative correlation between grain yield and SSI and TOL indices, while positive correlations were found with other indices, especially MP, GMP, HM, STI, and K2STI.
+The results of analysis of variance for grain yield showed that the environment, genotype, and genotype×environment interaction effects were significant (P<0.001).
+The significance of the effect of genotype indicates the appropriate diversity among the genotypes, and the significance of the interaction between genotype and environment indicates different responses of genotypes to changes in environmental conditions.
+Cluster analysis based on the data of each year and the average of two years classified the genotypes into three clusters.
+The results of principal component analysis (PCA) showed that cultivars Shanghai, Naz, Falat, Bam and landraces 626358, 623109 and 621908 in the first year, as well as cultivars Shanghai, Koohdasht, Karim, Pishgam, and landraces 628189, 627460, and 627616 in the second year were drought tolerant genotypes, while based on the average data of two years, cultivars Koohdasht, Karim, Pishgam, Adl, Naz, and landraces 628189, 627460, 624944, and 627299 were identified as drought tolerant genotypes.
+The estimation of correlation coefficients showed that grain yield had a negative and significant correlation with SSI and TOL indices and a positive and significant correlation with other indices, especially MP, GMP, HM, STI and K2STI.

-Conclusion: According to the results of drought tolerance indices and the SIIG index, the spring and irrigated cultivars Adl, Naz, and Shanghai, which are old cultivars, the spring and dryland cultivars Karim and Koohdasht, which are new wheat cultivars in the country, and landraces 626358 (originating from Isfahan province) and 621908 (originating from Arak) showed drought tolerance and high performance under two different environmental conditions.
-The results of this study provide valuable information for selecting drought-tolerant genotypes that can be utilized in breeding programs and the production of new high-yielding cultivars, as well as for their use as parents for genetic analysis, gene mapping, and improving drought tolerance in wheat.
+The results of drought tolerance indices as well as the SIIG index, the old spring and irrigated cultivars Adl, Naz, and Shanghai and the new spring and dryland cultivars Karim and Koohdasht, as well as the landraces 626358 (originating from Isfahan) and 621908 (originating from Arak) were drought tolerant and high performance under two normal and drought stress conditions.
+The results obtained from this study provided valuable information on the selection of drought tolerant genotypes, which can be used to produce new cultivars with high yield potential in wheat breeding programs.
+The tolerant genotypes identified in this experiment can also be used as parents for genetic analysis, gene mapping, and improvement of drought stress tolerance in wheat.

 Keywords